OrnitOnGithub/school/README.md

 - Add them all either with `git add .` or add specific ones with `git add path-to-file`
 - Create a commit message with `git commit -m "Here's what I did in one simple sentence"`
 - Add all the modifications to your online repository with `git push origin my-branch-name`
-- Now on github, go to your fork repository and click "New Pull Request" and choose the branch `contributions` as the branch to push to.
+- Now on github, go to your forked repository and click "New Pull Request" and choose the branch `contributions` as the branch to push to.
 - After this I will accept your PR.